abidh0601/DataVis-Coronavirus/README.md

 **Map of Rental Inventory and COVID-19 cases**

 1.Geometry from the “geo_export_af59be5b-5d5a-4b31-8c85-062ea3c14f2b.shp” shape file should be set as a mark.

-2."DAY(Count Date)" should be set as a mark along with SUM(Case Count) under the "Latittude(generated)" mark 3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)" 2 mark
+2."DAY(Count Date)" should be set as a mark along with SUM(Case Count) under the "Latittude(generated)" mark.
+This contains COVID-19 data.

+3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)" 2 mark.
+This contains rental inventory data.

 Location filter: